Anxiety and Eating Disorders

 - Develop the ability to “let go” when necessary

-- Work through relaxation and breathing exercise to control anxiety and physical tension
+- Work through relaxation and breathing exercises to control anxiety and physical tension

 - Encourage a healthy diet and physical activity (as appropriate for an eating disorder patient)